The Earth School Handbook

 “Children benefit from vigorous exercise and should be given the opportunity to play outside whenever possible.
 Unless it is snowing, there is ice on the playground, or the wind chill factor creates an effective temperature below zero degrees Fahrenheit (-18 degrees Celsius), temperature alone should not be a barrier to outdoor play.”

 Homework expectations vary by teacher and grade although it is recommended that all students spend time reading or being read to each day.
 We believe that homework should never be overwhelmingly burdensome to our students and their families.
 When the homework experience is overly stressful, the negative impact will outreach its benefit.
 In general, the amount of homework increases each year as students become more able to complete independent assignments.
 Since students are actively engaged during the school day, many are exhausted by the time they get home.
 Teachers are aware of the other important activities that happen after the school day.
-Since research and parent opinion vary on the benefits and desirability of homework in the elementary years, it is a topic that continues to surface in our community discussions.
+Since research and parent opinion on the benefits of homework in the elementary years vary, it is a topic that continues to surface in community discussions.

 Field trips are an integral part of the class curriculum and should not be missed.
 One way that parents participate in the school community is to accompany their child’s class on trips.
 Parents are notified in advance of class trips.
 Signed permission slips must be returned to the classroom teacher before each trip.
 Suggested fees are collected by teachers to cover the cost of school trips as needed.
 Funds are available to supplement the costs of trips, as needed.
 All children may participate whether or not they have paid.